HikkaV/DS-ML-Courses/docs/assignment2_sup_ml_cls.rst

 Instead of iterating through the entire parameters' space, randomized search samples candidates from a distribution over possible parameter values.
 Two main benefits of it are the following :

-* A budget can be chosen independent of the number of parameters and possible values.
+* A budget (by budget we mean computational time and power) can be chosen independent of the number of parameters and possible values.
 * Adding parameters that do not influence the performance does not decrease efficiency.

 Tuning through minimization